Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Life-Cycle Model Simulation

-In the above income process, $\gamma_{it}$ is the unemployment duration. $t$ is the normalized age ($t=(\text{age}-24)/10$). $g(t)$ is a quadratic function of $t$ ($g(t)=a_0+a_1t+a_2t^2$), which captures the labor income common to all individuals. $(\alpha_{i},\beta_{it})$ determine ex-ante earnings heterogeneity of the level and the growth and is drawn from a bivariate normal distribution with zero mean and estimated covariance matrix from \cite{guvenen2021data}. $z_{it}$ is the persistent shock to individual earnings following a normal distribution with zero means, and $\nu_{it}$ is the innovation to the persistent shock drawn from the mixture of two normal distributions. $\varepsilon_{it}$ is the transitory shock to the labor income also drawn from the mixture of two normal distributions. $p_{v}$ characterizes the probability of unemployment.
+In the above income process, $\gamma_{it}$ is the unemployment duration. $t$ is the normalized age ($t=(\text{age}-24)/10$). $g(t)$ is a quadratic function of $t$ ($g(t)=a_0+a_1t+a_2t^2$), which captures the labor income common to all individuals. $(\alpha_{i},\beta_{it})$ determine ex-ante earnings heterogeneity of the level and the growth and are drawn from a bivariate normal distribution with zero mean and estimated covariance matrix from \citet{guvenen2021data}. $z_{it}$ is the persistent shock to individual earnings following a normal distribution with zero mean, and $\nu_{it}$ is the innovation to the persistent shock drawn from the mixture of two normal distributions. $\varepsilon_{it}$ is the transitory shock to labor income also drawn from the mixture of two normal distributions. $p_{v}$ characterizes the probability of unemployment.

 \justifying \paragraph{Supplemental Security Income} We also consider supplemental security income as a part of the income process.
-The Supplemental Security Income (SSI) in our model is only available for renters who cannot afford the minimum consumption level with all available resources, and will supplement the household's income to exactly meet the minimum consumption level.
+The Supplemental Security Income (SSI) in our model is only available for renters who cannot afford the minimum consumption level with all available resources.
+We term such an exhaustion of economic resources as a \textit{financial ruin}.
+SSI will supplement the household's income to exactly meet the minimum consumption level.
 The minimum consumption level in 2024 is \$11316 for an individual, and an additional \$5664 will be added for a spouse.
-If a homeowner cannot afford the minimum consumption level with all available resources, the household must liquidate its home or default on its home mortgage, after which the household becomes a renter.
+If a working-life homeowner cannot afford the minimum consumption level with all available resources, the household must liquidate its home, after which the household becomes a renter.
+The SSI supplement ceases once the household's available resources from labor income or retirement benefits recover above the minimum consumption threshold.

-\justifying \paragraph{Retirement Income} Retirees in our economy have two main income sources: social Security Income (SS) and withdrawal from the liquid wealth.
-The SS is assumed to be exogenous and deterministic, specified as a constant fraction $\lambda$ of the labor income in the last working period,
+\justifying \paragraph{Retirement Income} Retirees in our economy have two main income sources.
+They are Social Security Benefits (SSB) and withdrawal from liquid wealth.
+SSB is distinct from the Supplemental Security Income (SSI) consumption floor described above.
+SSB is assumed to be exogenous and deterministic, specified as a constant fraction $\lambda$ of the labor income in the last working period,

-where the retirement period $R=40$, corresponding to the retirement age $65$.
+where the retirement period $R=40$, corresponding to the retirement age $65$, and $\lambda=0.65$.